Plymouther/WebStetho/README.md

-# Website Health Checker
+# WebStetho

 ## About

-The **Website Health Checker** is a simple command-line tool created in Go to check the health (online or offline status) of a list of websites.
+The **WebStetho** is a simple command-line tool created in Go to check the health (online or offline status) of a list of websites.
 This tool also allows for continuous monitoring of websites, updating every 10 seconds, and displays the status in a formatted table.
 It is designed to automatically handle URLs and adds `https://` if no protocol is provided by the user.

 I created this project to learn more about Go programming, working with external libraries, and building interactive CLI applications.